 Passive-aggressive behavior is when you express negative feelings indirectly instead of openly talking about them.
 During World War II, when soldiers wouldn't follow officers' orders, experts described them as "passive-aggressive."
 A new term back then, but still relevant today.

-Someone who uses passive aggression doesn't express negative feelings directly.
-Though they feel angry, resentful, or frustrated, they act neutral, pleasant, or even cheerful.
+Someone who uses passive aggression may feel angry, resentful, or frustrated, but they act neutral, pleasant, or even cheerful.
 They then find indirect ways to show how they really feel.

-When someone uses passive aggression, he might say one thing, like "Sure, I'd be happy to!" and do another, like brood and complain while completing the task.
+When someone uses passive aggression, they might say one thing, like "Sure, I'd be happy to!" and do another, like brood and complain while completing the task.